MicrosoftDocs/quantum-docs/articles/user-guide/host-programs.md

 [0, 1, 1, 1]
 {'CNOT': 0, 'QubitClifford': 4, 'R': 0, 'Measure': 4, 'T': 0, 'Depth': 0, 'Width': 4, 'BorrowedWidth': 0}
 ```
+Passing arrays in a similar manner is also possible.
+You can see an example of that in the (samples)[https://github.com/microsoft/Quantum/blob/main/samples/algorithms/reversible-logic-synthesis/host.py#L15].

+Passing qubits as arguments from classical code is not possible.
+Any logic that relates to Q# types like `Qubit` should live in your Q# code.
+If you want your Python code to specify the number of qubits, you could have something like `nQubits : Int` parameter to your Q# operation.
+Your Python code could pass this as a integer and then your Q# code could allocate the array of the appropriate number of qubits.

+For the `Pauli` and `Result` types, there are actually Python enums defined such that you could pass those values directly if you want to.
+See (qsharp.Pauli)[https://docs.microsoft.com/python/qsharp-core/qsharp.pauli?azure-portal=true!] and (qsharp.Result)[https://docs.microsoft.com/python/qsharp-core/qsharp.result?azure-portal=true!].

+Passing a previously defined callable such as an operation as arguments is possible in Python host programs.
+You can see an example of passing callables to Q# in the (samples)[https://github.com/microsoft/Quantum/blob/main/samples/interoperability/python/tomography-sample.ipynb].

 #### Using Q# code from other projects or packages

 By default, the `import qsharp` command loads all of the `.qs` files in the current folder and makes their Q# operations and functions